artifig/tehnopol-matchmaking/README.md

 ## Project Overview

 - **Multiple Pages:** The project features a wide range of pages including static pages like About, Contact, and Blog, as well as dynamic content sections created with reusable components.
 - **Self-Assessments:** The main purpose of the app is to provide users with self-assessments.
 This functionality is housed in the `/app/assessment` directory.
+The flow involves users stating their goals, selecting a company type, answering categorized questions, and receiving results with matched solution providers.
-- **Airtable Integration:** Business logic and self-assessment data are managed through Airtable.
-Our backend logic is designed to pull content directly from Airtable using our API integration in `/lib/airtable.ts`.
-(Note: Some parts of this integration remain undefined as we incrementally implement this feature.)
+- **Airtable Integration:** Business logic and self-assessment data (questions, categories, answers, responses, providers) are managed through Airtable.
+The backend API routes (`/app/api/assessment/*`) interact with Airtable via helper functions (likely in `/lib/airtable.ts`).
+- **PDF Report Generation:** Users can download a PDF report of their assessment results after providing contact information on the `/contact` page.
+Report generation happens client-side using `@react-pdf/renderer`.

 ## Directory Structure

-- `/app`: Contains the main pages and the self-assessment tool (`/app/assessment`).
+- `/app`: Contains the main Next.js pages and route handlers.
+  - `/app/assessment`: Contains the pages for the multi-step assessment flow (`/`, `/questions`, `/results`).
+  - `/app/api/assessment`: Contains backend API routes for interacting with Airtable (fetching questions/categories, creating/saving responses, fetching results).
+  - `/app/contact`: Contact page used for report download/email gating.
-- `/components`: Reusable components that drive the UI.
+- `/components`: Reusable React components for UI elements, including specific assessment components and the PDF report generator (`/components/utils/generate-report.tsx`).
-- `/lib`: Utilities and API integrations (including Airtable connection logic).
+- `/lib`: Utilities and shared logic, potentially including the Airtable client setup (`/lib/airtable.ts`).
-- `/scripts`: Supplementary scripts for automation and testing.
+- `/public`: Static assets like images and logos.
+- `/content`: Content files (e.g., blog posts).

 ## Getting Started